Zapiekanka z Serem i Pieczarkami

 Zapiekanka: Toasted Baguette (Polish Street Food)

-Illustration: Kasia Kronenberger
+Illustration: Kasia Kron

 I was only a child when zapiekanka’s popularity was at its peak.

-Yet I fondly remember a 7 or 8 year old-me, sitting on the stairs at the Youth Centre in PKiN, waiting for my art class to start.
+Yet I fondly remember a 7 or 8-year-old-me, sitting on the stairs at the Youth Centre in PKiN, waiting for my art class to start.

 You would find me munching on a crispy baguette, cut lengthwise, topped with sautéed mushrooms and melted cheese.
 It was drained heavily in a low-quality, overly sweet ketchup and guess what…I loved every bite of it.

-Illustration: Kasia Kronenberger
+Illustration: Kasia Kron

-With the end of the Communist era came the insatiable hunger for anything foreign ( ideally western) and Polish delicacies were often frowned upon.
+With the end of the Communist era came the insatiable hunger for anything foreign ( ideally Western) and Polish delicacies were often frowned upon.

 Most of the Warsaw downtown – once packed with independent zapiekanka kiosks – is now filled with global players, such as Starbucks and McD’s.
 It’s getting hard to tell the city apart from any other European capital.